 During the time they were in treatment, the severity of the co-occurring disorder symptoms that Shadow Mountain patients were experiencing declined dramatically.
 The following graphs compare how the percentage of patients reporting moderate to severe symptoms of depression, anxiety and PTSD declined between intake and the last Progress Monitoring survey they submitted.

-Compared to Ripple Ranch patients, Albuquerque/Taos patients typically entered treatment with a slightly lower level of co-occurring disorders and then experienced a greater reduction in symptoms while in treatment.
+Albuquerque/Taos patients who enter treatment with co-occurring disorders experience a sizable reduction in symptoms while in treatment.

 Consequently, Albuquerque/Taos patients tended to leave treatment with much lower levels of co-occurring disorder symptoms.